CDrummond/musly-server/README.md

 This takes about 50 minutes to process 20k tracks.
 The process anylsys tracks, add them to musly, intialises musly's 'jukebox' style with 1000 random tracks, and extracts certain tags.
-If re-run only new tracks will be added.
-To remove tracks you will need to use an SQLite browser to manually remove entries.
+If re-run new tracks will be added, and old (non-existant) will be removed.
+Pass `--keep-old` to keep these old tracks.

 To analyse the musly path stored in the config file, the following shortcut can be used: